splunk/observability-workshop/docs/detectors/index.md

 ## 4. Alert pre-flight check

 A pre-flight check will take place after 5 seconds.
 See the **Estimated alert count**.
-Based on the current alert settings, the amount of alerts we would’ve received in 1 day would have been approx. **18**.
+Based on the current alert settings, the amount of alerts we would have received in 1 day would have been approx. **18**.

 ![Alert Threshold](../images/detectors/alert-threshold.png)